The Old Way: Production

-Filming occurred in Montana.
 In October 2021, the film's crew members complained about property key assistant and armorer Hannah Gutierrez-Reed's handling of firearms, including an incident in which she discharged a weapon without warning and caused lead actor Nicolas Cage to walk off set.
-Gutierrez-Reed would later work as armorer on the set of Rust, and be a principal character in the shooting incident that killed Halyna Hutchins and wounded director Joel Souza.
-In January 2022, Saban Films acquired the film's distribution rights.
+Gutierrez-Reed, the stepdaughter of Thell Reed, would later work as armorer on the set of Rust, and she became a principal figure in the shooting incident that killed Halyna Hutchins and wounded director Joel Souza.